A second quantized approach to the Rabi problem: Final comments

+One important point addressed is the fact that the classical quantities in the right side of the Heisenberg equation~(\ref{emh}) should be associated to an inertial frame, when non-covariant theories are considered.
+Only then the semiclassical limit of the quantum theory furnishes the original classical model.
+Particularly for the Rabi problem, despite the quantization obtained in both Schr\"{o}dinger and Heisenberg pictures are unitarily equivalent (as expected), the procedure is only consistent if the rotating frame is associated to the Schr\"{o}dinger picture.
 As done in the usual quantization of covariant field theories, where vacuum is chosen using Lorentz symmetry as criteria, in our non-covariant approach the correct quantization is chosen using as criteria the presence of classical symmetries in the final quantum theory.
-This point can be interpreted as a ``correspondence principle'' in the second quantization approach.
+This point can be interpreted as a correspondence principle in the second quantization approach.
 In fact, the development here would not be possible without the explicit use of the mentioned correspondence principle.
 This remark is very important, but it appears not to have been fully considered in the pertinent literature.

-It should be pointed out that, although the decomposition in Eq.~(\ref{h3}) is well known, our treatment clarifies the relation between the results in Schr\"{o}dinger picture with the semiclassical limit of the quantum theory.
-For this purpose, the interpretation of the operator $\exp(i\omega\hat{N}t)$ as a rotation is essential.
-Besides, the semiclassical limit must be taken in the Schr\"{o}dinger picture because, since the Hamiltonian is time independent in this representation, only in the rotating frame the (semiclassical) Schr\"{o}dinger and Heisenberg Hamiltonians coincide.

 The fact that it is possible to define in the Rabi problem a number operator which is time independent is a consequence of the constancy of the magnetic field magnitude.
 This is the reason why we could disregard the electric field and still obtain a Hamiltonian where the energy is conserved.
 This would not be true if a linearly polarized field were considered.
 But even in this latter case the development presented here could be applied.
-The work developed here explicits the similarities (and differences) between the Rabi problem and the analogous scenario with a a linearly polarized field.
-With the development presented here, we have a direct interpretation for the apparent non-conservation of energy originated from the counter rotating term.
+The work developed here explicits the similarities (and differences) between the Rabi problem and the analogous scenario with a linearly polarized field.